A Guide to Pruning Fruit Trees

 Eventually you will have to remove the top of the central leader because this high-growing leader will gradually sag under a load of heavy fruit, forming a canopy over part of the tree that will shut out the light.
 Cutting back the top helps prevent a canopy from developing while also keeping the tree from growing too tall.

-Modified leader.
-The modified leader method is initially the same as the central leader method, but eventually you let the central trunk branch off to form several tops (Fig. 3 - see the pruning diagrams in the image gallery).
+The modified leader method is initially the same as the central leader method, but eventually you let the central trunk branch off to form several tops (see Fig. 3).
 This training insures that the loads of fruit at the top of the tree are never as heavy as those at the bottom, where limbs are larger.
 Cut back the tops of larger trees from time to time to shorten the tree or to let in more light.
 Although the central leader method is preferred by most orchardists for growing apples and pears, the modified leader method is easier to maintain simply because most fruit trees grow that way naturally.

-Open center.
-The open center method, also known as the open top or vase method, is an excellent way to let more light into the shady interior of a tree (Fig. 4 - see the pruning diagrams in the image gallery).
+The open center method, also known as the open top or vase method, is an excellent way to let more light into the shady interior of a tree (see Fig. 4).
 Since this method produces a tree with a weaker branch structure than if it had a strong central leader, the lightweight fruits are the best subjects: quinces, crab apples, plums, cherries, peaches, nectarines, and apricots.

 Prune so that the limbs forming the vase effect do not all come out of the main trunk close to each other, or they will form a cluster of weak crotches.
 Even with the whole center of the tree open, you'll have to thin the branches and remove the older limbs eventually, just as you would with a tree pruned in the central leader method.

-The drawings in Figs. 5 and 6 (see the pruning diagrams in the image gallery) illustrate the theory of pruning to let the light in.
+The drawings in Figs. 5 and 6 illustrate the theory of pruning to let the light in.
 Since a fruit tree is three-dimensional, your tree won't look just like the drawings.
 They are exaggerated to show why pruning should be done and how it lets more light into the tree.

-Another way to improve the quality of your fruit is to remove the surplus fruit whenever your tree sets too many (Fig. 7 - see the pruning diagrams in the image gallery).
+Another way to improve the quality of your fruit is to remove the surplus fruit whenever your tree sets too many (see Fig. 7).
 Although regular pruning will cut down the number of fruits produced, a tree may still bear a greater number than it can develop to a large size.
 The production of too many seeds seems to tax a tree's strength, and certain varieties of fruits seem bent on bearing themselves to death, unless you give them a helping hand.
 When a tree bears too many fruits in any one year, it usually bears few, if any, fruits the following year.
 Thin out extras when they are small.
 Most trees, as well as their fruits, benefit if you leave only one fruit remaining in each cluster.
 Make sure that each fruit is at least six inches from its neighbor on either side.

 Prune to keep your trees from getting too large.
 Since standard-size fruit trees can grow to 25 feet or more, they are often pruned to keep them at a more manageable height.
 A tall tree is difficult and dangerous to work in.
 And, because so much of the tree is shaded, it often produces poor fruit.

 Of course it's best to prune regularly so that your tree won't get too tall in the first place, but if this advice comes too late, consider shortening it.
 The tree should be healthy enough to stand major surgery.
 Make sure that there will be enough lower branches left on the tree to sustain it after its upper level has been removed: The leaf surface remaining must be adequate to supply nutrients to the tree.
 If these conditions can be met, begin to prune back the top in late summer or early fall.
 Make the cuts in small stages, cutting off only small pieces of limbs at one time, so that the limb weight will be lessened before you begin the heavy cutting.
 These small cuts lessen the danger of splitting limbs, and also help insure that you won't drop heavy pieces of wood onto the lower branches.
-If possible, have a helper handy to catch the limbs as they fall or to guide them away from the tree (Fig. 8 - see the pruning diagrams in the image gallery).
+If possible, have a helper handy to catch the limbs as they fall or to guide them away from the tree (see Fig. 8).

 Don't cut off more than one large limb in any one year.
 Make sure that some regrowth has started on the lower branches before you make any further cuts.
 Like an obese person, the tree got into its overgrown condition over a period of many years, so don't try to correct all its problems at once.